meteor/meteor/content/structure.md

 // Below here are the route definitions
 ```

-On the server, we import various modules in our `server/main.js` to acheive the behaviour we want:
+On the server, we import various modules in our `server/main.js` to set up the server environment:

 ```js
 // This defines a starting set of data to be loaded if the app is loaded with an empty db.